-Matt Harrison is a highly valued contributor to a variety of LCMM’s education programs, specializing in environmental history.
-Matt spearheaded LCMM’s Stem to Stern curriculum and also leads after-school, summer camp, and Watershed Science programs.
-Matt is a crew member on LCMM’s schooner Lois McClure and has a U. S. Coast-Guard approved Certificate of Seamanship.
+Matt Harrison is the Educations Program Manager at the Museum, specializing in environmental history.
+Matt spearheaded our Stem to Stern curriculum and also leads after-school, summer camp, and Watershed Science programs.
+Matt is also a crew member on our replica schooner Lois McClure and a licensed Captain.

-Elizabeth Lee is LCMM’s Education Director.
-She has an MS in Environmental Science from SUNY Plattsburgh.
-Elizabeth has been for many years a licensed NYS outdoor Guide, and has for decades led experiential outdoor education programs for all ages.
+Elizabeth Lee is the Museum’s Director of Education and Interpretation.
+She has an MS in Environmental Science from SUNY Plattsburgh and is a National Geographic Certified Educator.
+Elizabeth is also a licensed Outdoor Guide in the State of New York, and has decades of experience leading experiential outdoor education programs for all ages.

 If you have any questions or would like to learn more before applying for this program, please contact Elizabeth Lee at ElizabethL@lcmm.org.